PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Functional-Profiling-Protein.md

 ## Local execution

-**Given the large memory requirements for several programs used in the workflow, execution of this mode is only recommended with interactive HPC sessions.**

 Snakemake can be run "locally" (e.g., without cluster configuration).
 Snakemake will automatically determine how many jobs can be run simultaneously based on the resources specified.
 This type of snakemake analysis can be run on a local system, but ideally it should be executed using an interactive HPC session (for example, `qrsh` with SGE or the SLURM equivalent).

-The workflow must be executed from within the directory containing all the snakemake contents for the genome-binning-pipeline.
+The workflow must be executed from within the directory containing all the snakemake contents for the Taxonomic-Functional-Profiling-Protein pipeline.

 ### Test workflow
 It is a good idea to test the workflow for errors before running it.
 This can be done with the following command: